prod80/prod80-ReShade-Repository/README.md

 The shaders are categorized (numbered) by suggested load order, but use as you see fit.
 Different load orders lead to different effects.

-As always, I like to share and am against commercializing any effects.
+As always, I like to share.
 If you're happy with my work, all I would ask in return is: spread the word.
 You can link the download link above, or a link to this repository directly.

 For any questions, you can find me on the Reshade discord: https://discord.gg/nGaJfv